Introductionspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace found

 However, danazol can cause a number of unpleasant side effects if used on a long-term basis.
 For example, it may cause:

-As a result of these side effects, many people with hereditary angioedema are uneasy about using danazol on a long-term basis.
+Due to these side effects, many people with hereditary angioedema are uneasy about using danazol on a long-term basis.
 Stanozolol is a similar medication that is slightly better tolerated.

 Icatibant is a relatively new medication that is used to treat acute (short-lasting) episodes of swelling.
 It works by blocking the effects of some of the chemicals that are responsible for causing the swelling in cases of hereditary angioedema.
 Icatibant is given by injection under the skin.
 A second injection is often required.